xNaCly/scripts/discord/tokenchecker/Readme.md

 ### How it works:
   - will ask you for a Token
   - will send a request to the discord api
-  - will print out the response as a json object:
+  - will print out the response as a JSON-object:
   ```
   {
     "id": "678261196507578371",